pingcap/talent-plan/tidb/mapreduce/README.md

 Please implement your own `MapF` and `ReduceF` in `urltop10.go` to accomplish this task.

-**NOTE**:
-1. There is a builtin unit test defined in `urltop10_test.go`, however, you still can write your own unit tests.
+There is a builtin unit test defined in `urltop10_test.go`, however, you still can write your own unit tests.

 How to run example:
 ```